The Acquisition and Leveraged Finance Review: USA

 Regulatory developments – leverage lending guidance

 In March 2013, the three US federal banking agencies, the Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (Federal Reserve) and the Federal Deposit Insurance Corporation (FDIC) jointly issued updated supervisory guidance for financial institutions engaged in leveraged lending activities, including acquisition financing.
 This Leveraged Lending Guidance sets forth enhanced expectations in a number of areas and cautions banks to strengthen their risk management of loans to highly leveraged borrowers.
-The implementation and continued application of the Leveraged Lending Guidance has curtailed the ability of entities subject to regulation by one of the three US federal regulators to commit to certain highly leveraged transactions.
+While the status of the Leveraged Lending Guidance is currently unclear due to a determination by the Government Accountability Office that the guidance is a 'rule' that is subject to review by the US Congress under the Congressional Review Act, the initial implementation and continued application of the Leveraged Lending Guidance has curtailed the ability of entities subject to regulation by one of the three US federal regulators to commit to certain highly leveraged transactions.

 ii Tax issues